AG issues final report on Dr. Klopfer and 2,411 fetal remains

 There were 35,888 records that were required by law to be retained.
 They include records of patients at all three clinics from the last seven years.

 If you were a patient of Dr. Klopfer’s and you believe your records may be one of those recovered, you can file a written request to retrieve the record(s) and/or obtain copies by filling out an Abandoned Records Request Form.
-The form can be requested by calling the OAG at 1-800-382-5516 or downloaded here.
+The form can be requested by calling the OAG at 1-800-382-5516 or downloaded at the following web address:

 The records that are not claimed will be destroyed after the legal retention period, in 2024.